kundanareddy2830/Chat-Application/README.md

 # Chat Application 🚀

-A simple, interactive chat application built with HTML, CSS, and JavaScript.
+A simple, interactive chat application built with HTML, CSS.

 ## Features
 ✅ Sidebar with navigation